Murder of Irene Garza: Stagnation in the case

 In 2002, Tacheny decided he could no longer keep the secret of Feit's confession.
 Thinking that the murder had taken place in San Antonio because Feit had trained there, Tacheny called authorities in that city.
 The investigation into Garza's death was reopened that year.
-Texas Rangers investigator Rudy Jaramillo contacted Father Joseph O'Brien, a priest who had worked with Feit at the time of Garza's death.
-While O'Brien had told a television program in 2000 that he did not know anything about Garza's death, he admitted to Jaramillo that Feit had confessed shortly after the murder.
+Texas Rangers investigator Rudy Jaramillo contacted Joseph O'Brien, a priest who had worked with Feit at the time of Garza's death.
+While O'Brien had told a television program in 2000 that he did not know anything about the murder, he admitted to Jaramillo that Feit had confessed shortly after it had taken place.
 Later in 2002, the polygraph examiner who had tested Feit in 1960 said that he questioned the reported results.
-The initial report said that Feit passed the polygraph, but the report was later edited to say that the results were inconclusive.
-The examiner felt all along that Feit had failed the test.
+The initial report said that Feit passed the polygraph, but the report was later edited to say that the results were inconclusive; the examiner felt all along that Feit had failed the test.

-Rene Guerra, the district attorney of Hidalgo County from the 1980s until 2014, chose not to bring the Garza case before a grand jury until 2004.
+Rene Guerra (no relation to Maria America Guerra), the district attorney of Hidalgo County from the 1980s until 2014, chose not to bring the Garza case before a grand jury until 2004.
 Tacheny, O'Brien and Feit did not receive subpoenas in the case, and the grand jury declined to indict Feit.
 O'Brien died in 2005.

-Guerra was reluctant to revisit the case, saying that the early police investigation had been shoddy, that O'Brien was suffering from dementia when he was questioned, and that there was no physical evidence.
+Guerra was reluctant to revisit the case, saying that the early police investigation had been shoddy, that O'Brien was suffering from dementia when he was questioned and that there was no physical evidence.
 He said that Jaramillo had inappropriately fed Tacheny the location of the murder after the monk mistakenly said it occurred in San Antonio.
 Guerra angered Garza's family by asking, "Why would anyone be haunted by her death?
 She died.
 Her killer got away."